ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ## Creating the VMware&reg; datastore
 {: #mountNFSonESXI}

-{{site.data.keyword.cloud_notm}} recommends that FQDN names be used to connect to the VMware&reg; datastore.
-Using direct IP addressing might bypass the load-balancing mechanism that is provided by using FQDN.
+{{site.data.keyword.cloud_notm}} recommends that fully qualified domain name (FQDN) names be used to connect to the VMware&reg; datastore.
+Using direct IP addressing bypasses the load-balancing mechanism that is provided by using FQDN.

-If you want to use the IP address instead of the FQDN, ping the server to obtain the IP address.
+If you want to use the IP address instead of the fully qualified domain name (FQDN), ping the server to obtain the IP address.
 ```sh
 ping <hostname of the storage array>
 ```